Overview of: Penicillin clearance model project

 Conclusion: 3 points

 You will be graded on both your analysis and your explanations.
 Points will be deducted for groups beyond the acceptable 3-4 person range and exceeding the page limit.
-Late and/or electronic submissions will not be accepted.
+Late submissions will not be accepted.

 Points and due date summary